-Cebu was established as a diocese and elevated as metropolitan archdiocese and an application is still pending at the Vatican for its elevation into a minor basilica.
+Cebu established as a diocese and higher as metropolitan archdiocese and an application is still pending at the Vatican for its elevation into a minor basilica.

 To start our last day before going home the sky is heavy and it seems ready for a rainfall.

 We have attend a mass in the Cathedral the place was full that time and nowhere else to sit so we only pulled out some random stools in the corner so we can make ourselves install and focus on the mass.

 To end our vacation days in Cebu it’s always a must to enjoy the precious Filipino foods in the Philippines.